MagdaPaj/debian-dependency-package-generation/README.md

 ## Structure of dependency packages

-Dependency packages consist of a `control` file defining the desired state by appending all pinned packages to the `Depends: ` section.
+Dependency packages consist of a `control` file defining the desired state by enumerating all dependencies in the `Depends: ` section.

 ```
 Package: dependency-pack